-Same goes with Coached Workouts, where you have a lot of varieties to choose from – Assessment Workout, Blue and Green Workout, Progression Workout, and a variety of options under each Workout.
+The same goes for Coached Workouts, where you have a lot of varieties to choose from – Assessment Workout, Blue and Green Workout, Progression Workout, and a variety of options under each Workout.
 The app supports Adidas FIT SMART wrist band.

-- It’s a wonderful app and works fine on both PC and phone.
+- It’s a beautiful app and works fine on both PC and phone.

 - Variety of Workout